From Trope to Table

 • Hand-off identifies what new dispute becomes unavoidable when this one seems resolved.

-This gives you a diagnostic tool as well.
-If the trope feels flat, you can usually point at the missing handle.
-However they are descriptive, and beat compliance is optional.
+The handles also work as a diagnostic.
+If the trope feels flat, you can usually point at the missing one.
+They’re descriptive, though, and beat compliance is optional.

 Using archetypes without flattening characters